 I hope this email answers your preliminary questions.
 If you have others, please email me.

 I love my job and I love Anthropology!
-I am very exited about this upcoming semester and I look forward to working with you and furthering your knowledge of how we as humans came to be the way we are; why we look and act the way we do.
+I am very exited about this upcoming semester and I look forward to working with you and furthering your knowledge of how we humans came to be the way we are; why we look and act the way we do.